 The College Board - The college board’s aim is to facilitate the student transition to higher education.
 The organization is a nationally recognized source of essential programs, services, and information in the areas of assessment, guidance, admission, placement, financial aid, curriculum, and research.
 Also includes SAT online registration!

 The Common Application - The Common Application is accepted by 391 selective colleges and universities.
 The process allows for students to complete one application, photocopy the form and send the form to participating colleges and universities.
-Supplemental forms are required by many of the participating institutions; they are also available at the Supplemental Information page.
 You may complete the application online, download and mail a paper copy or apply online.

 EssayEdge.com - Named "the world's premier application essay editing service" by The New York Times, EssayEdge's professional, Harvard-educated editors offer critiques and proofing; they also provide superior editing, giving you an edge in the college and graduate school application process.
 The site also offers sample essays and tips, and teachers can download free essay help packets in the teacher section.